Admios/task-board/README.md

 # Task Board

-Task Board is an open source project management tool.
-We have designed it to be easy to deploy in any kind of environment and to be easy to customize.
+Task Board is an open-source generic task management and collaboration tool.
+We built it to offer an easy and customizable way to view, manage, and share your tasks.

 ## Quickstart

-Requirements: NodeJS and Docker Desktop both installed.
+Requirements: NodeJS and Docker Desktop are both installed.

 1. Install dependencies with `npm install`
 1. Run the Cassandra database with `docker compose -f docker/dev.compose.yml up -d`.
 The defaults should work.